Multivariate Dynamic Mediation Analysis under a Reinforcement Learning Framework: Simulations

 \subsection{Finite-horizon setting}

 For the finite-horizon setting, we consider the number of time points $T\in\{10,20,30\}$ and the sample size $n\in\{100,250,500\}$.
 Note that the true individual mediation effect cannot be derived analytically in our setting, and is computed numerically based on 10 million Monte Carlo samples.
-Table \ref{table:finite_sim} reports the results based on 100 replications.
-We observe that, when the number of subjects $n$ or the number of time points $T$ increases, the estimation bias, SE and RMSE all decrease for our proposed method, which agrees with our theory.
-The same is not true for the two baseline methods.
+Table \ref{table:finite_sim} reports the results based on 500 replications.
+We observe that, when the number of subjects $n$ increases, the estimation bias and standard error both decrease for our proposed method, which agrees with our theory. {Moreover, our method achieves the desired coverage probability across all scenarios.} The same is not true for the two baseline methods.
 For instance, for the independent mediators method, the estimation bias of $\eta_2^{(T)}$ and $\eta_3^{(T)}$ does not decrease.
-This is because $M_{t1}$ is in the parent set of $M_{t2}$ and $M_{t3}$ for all $t=1,\dots,T$, and ignoring the effects along the paths $M_{t1}\to M_{t2}$ and $M_{t1}\to M_{t3}$ lead to a larger bias in estimating $\eta_2^{(T)}$ and $\eta_3^{(T)}$.
+This is because $M_{t1}$ is in the parent set of $M_{t2}$ and $M_{t3}$ for all $t=1,\dots,T$, and ignoring the effects along the paths $M_{t1}\to M_{t2}$ and $M_{t1}\to M_{t3}$ lead to a larger bias {and invalid coverage probability} in estimating $\eta_2^{(T)}$ and $\eta_3^{(T)}$.
 On the contrary, the estimation bias of $\eta_1^{(T)}$ is much smaller, since the parent set of $M_{t1}$ is empty given $(\bM_{t-1},R_t,A_t)$ in our simulation example.